hannahmanoj/Weather-Application/README.md

 ## API Key Setup
 To run this application, you need an API key from OpenWeatherMap:

-   1.Sign up at OpenWeatherMap to get your free API key.
+ - Sign up at OpenWeatherMap to get your free API key.
-   2.Replace the placeholder API_KEY in weather.py with your actual API key.
+ - Replace the placeholder API_KEY in weather.py with your actual API key.